 Mauer, who has 2,085 career hits, trails all-time Twins leader Kirby Puckett by 219.
 Carew, who amassed 3,053 career hits after playing his final seven years with the Angels, spent 12 seasons with the Twins, like Puckett.
 This is Mauer’s 15th year with the club.
 Mauer is also one run short of becoming the third Twins player since the franchise arrived in Minnesota in 1961 to reach 1,000 runs with the team.

-Athletics: LF Matt Joyce, on the DL with a lower back strain for the second time this season, was slated to be the DH for Triple-A Nashville in the second game of his rehab assignment.
-Joyce, who has missed 41 games during this absence, went 0 for 3 on Tuesday and will play every other day for a while as a precaution.
+Athletics: LF Matt Joyce, on the DL with a lower back strain for a second time this season, will play every other day on his rehab assignment as a precaution.

-Twins: 3B Miguel Sano was rested for the second time in 25 games since returning from his reconditioning assignment in the minor leagues.
-He’s in an 0-for-14 slide.
-“We’ve been pushing him.
-He’s played a lot.
-I thought more than anything, his bat looked a little bit tired the last couple of games,” manager Paul Molitor said.
+Twins: 3B Miguel Sano, rested for the second time in 25 games since returning from his reconditioning assignment in the minor leagues, is in an 0-for-14 slide.

 Athletics: LHP Sean Manaea (11-9, 3.70 ERA) pitches Friday night against the Twins.
-He gave up six runs in four innings in his last start, a loss at Houston that was the first time in 14 turns he’d allowed more than three runs.
+He gave up six runs over four innings in his last start, a loss at Houston that marked the first time in 14 turns he’d allowed more than three runs.